AdamKasinski/OSMXGraph.jl/README.md

 ## Road Network Graph

+The primary objective of this tool is to convert OSM files into a graph-based representation of the road network, serving as a robust foundation for in-depth transport infrastructure analyses.
+By extracting relevant pathways and intersections, the tool creates a precise model of connections and travel routes, enabling users to conduct more sophisticated studies such as traffic flow modeling, route optimization, and multi-agent simulations.
+This graph-centric approach not only streamlines complex analyses but also facilitates data-driven decision-making and further integration with other computational tools.
 The road network graph is stored as a sparse adjacency matrix, where each pair of node IDs is mapped to a corresponding road ID.
 The node and way IDs can then be mapped to a dataframe containing metadata about the nodes and roads.

 ## Dataframe for Graph Metadata